j1mk1m/AutoExperiment/README.md

 - `--max-agent-steps 50`: maximum number of action-taking steps allowed
 - `--compute-budget 1.0`: compute budget allowed in dollars
 - `--max-compute-time 1800`: maximum time (in seconds) allowed for the agent
-- `--retrieval agent`: options are "no" and "full"
+- `--retrieval full`: options are "no" and "full"
-- `--code-retrieval agent`: options are "no", "full", "ast", and "embedding"
+- `--code-retrieval full`: options are "no", "full", "ast", and "embedding"

 ### Experiments